ekmett/cadenza/test/README.md

 check that unsupported root events are absent rather than accepting unmatched entries as valid profiler data; ordinary statement returns and guest-error exits are checked separately from the documented tail-transfer limitation.

+Concurrency tests enter one context from four threads and synchronize before calling shared functions.
+Independent weighted and triangular-number oracles check recursive results, captures and retained partials through concurrent specialization changes.
+Workers and failure cleanup are bounded so a broken runtime cannot indefinitely block the test JVM.

 Use the separate JMH workloads to measure allocation and throughput changes.